Sea Patrol: International distribution

 According to an April 2007 Nine Network press release, international rights to the series "in over 100 territories" were sold to Sparrowhawk Media by Nine Network's international distribution representative, Portman Film and Television.
 This deal gave Sea Patrol the ability to be seen on various international versions of the Hallmark Channel.
 As a part of this initial deal, either one or both of the first two seasons of Sea Patrol were seen on Hallmark Channels in many territories throughout the world.
-Some of the 61 countries in which these early seasons aired on Hallmark included: the United Kingdom, Serbia, Belgium, Indonesia, India, Russia, Italy, South Africa, Mexico, Vietnam, and Palau.
+Some of the 61 countries in which these early seasons aired on Hallmark included: the United Kingdom, Norway, Sweden, Denmark, Serbia, Belgium, Indonesia, India, Russia, Italy, South Africa, Mexico, Vietnam, and Palau.
 In Germany, the series aired since 2011 on Das Vierte.
 And since 2014 on the new channel Ebru TV.

 Later in 2007, NBC Universal Global Networks bought Sparrowhawk.
 In 2008, NBC Universal Global Networks extended its inherited commitment to Sea Patrol by purchasing series three of the program from Digital Rights Group, a subsidiary of Portman.
 Despite being a US-based company, as of 2009, NBC Universal is yet to broadcast the series in the United States.
 Instead, Sea Patrol has had limited availability in America through the broadband provider Hulu, arranged directly by Digital Rights Group, and on the Roku Channel.